pivotal/docs-tap/app-sso/reference/api/clusterworkloadregistrationclass.hbs.md

-# ClusterWorkloadRegistrationClass
+# ClusterWorkloadRegistrationClass API for AppSSO

-`ClusterWorkloadRegistrationClass` represents the request to expose an `AuthServer` as a claimable service offering.
+In Application Single Sign-On (commonly called AppSSO), `ClusterWorkloadRegistrationClass` represents the request to expose an `AuthServer` as a claimable service offering.
 It is cluster-scoped and is identified by its short name `cwrc`.

 `ClusterWorkloadRegistrationClass` receives a free-form description which explains the offering to those which discover it with the `tanzu` CLI.
 It also receives a